 Figure 5 evaluates longwave irradiances and heating rates for the present-day scenario described in Table 2.
-The same 65 radiative transfer algorithm is used for the reference line-byline calculations and the CKD model: no scattering with four zenith angles per hemisphere.
-Irradiance errors are almost all within 2 W $m^{-2}$ at any altitude, and the magnitude of the biases at the surface and TOA are around 0.4 W m-2.
-Panel 70 h shows that for pressures down to 4 hPa, the heating rate bias is low and the RMSE is only $0.1 \text{ K d}^{-1}$ .
-For lower pressures than this in the upper stratosphere and mesosphere, the heating-rate RMSE is twice as large and the bias profile exhibits distinct 'wiggles' with pressure.
-The equivalent plots 75 for the 'preindustrial', 'glacial maximum' and 'future' scenarios may be viewed at the CKDMIP web site, along with an evaluation of the contributions from each of the narrow spectral intervals listed in Table 5.
+The same radiative transfer algorithm is used for the reference line-byline calculations and the CKD model: no scattering with four 65 zenith angles per hemisphere.
+Irradiance errors are almost all within 2 W m-2 at any altitude, and the magnitude of the biases at the surface and TOA are around $0.4 \text{ W} \text{ m}^{-2}$ .
+Panel h shows that for pressures down to 4 hPa, the heating rate bias is low and the RMSE is only $0.1 \text{ K d}^{-1}$ .
+For lower pres-70 sures than this in the upper stratosphere and mesosphere, the heating-rate RMSE is twice as large and the bias profile exhibits distinct 'wiggles' with pressure.
+The equivalent plots for the 'preindustrial', 'glacial maximum' and 'future' scenarios may be viewed at the CKDMIP web site, along with 75 an evaluation of the contributions from each of the narrow spectral intervals listed in Table 5.

-Figure 6 uses scenarios 5-22 of Table 2 to evaluate the instantaneous radiative forcing associated with perturbing the concentrations of individual well-mixed greenhouse gases from their present day values.
+Figure 6 uses scenarios 5-22 of Table 2 to evaluate the instantaneous radiative forcing associated with perturbing the concentrations of individual well-mixed greenhouse gases 80 from their present day values.
 Instantaneous radiative forcing is defined here as the change to the net (downwelling minus upwelling) irradiance at TOA or the surface, keeping atmospheric and surface temperatures fixed.
-The radiative forcings have been averaged over the 50 Evaluation-1 profiles.
+The radiative forcings have been averaged over the 50 Evaluation-1 85 profiles.
 We see that in general RRTMG captures the radiative forcings accurately, including CO2 increased to eight times its preindustrial concentrations.
-The one exception is the forc- 90 ing associated with reducing CH4 to 350 ppbv, the magnitude of which is underestimated by around a factor of two.
-Recent evaluation (not shown) of the new 'parallel' version of RRTMG (RRTMGP; Pincus et al., 2019) has found that this problem has since been fixed, although note that at present 95 RRTMGP uses 256 k-terms in the longwave so is more expensive than RRTMG.
+The one exception is the forcing associated with reducing CH4 to 350 ppbv, the magnitude of which is underestimated by around a factor of two.
+Recent evaluation (not shown) of the new 'parallel' version of RRTMG (RRTMGP; Pincus et al., 2019) has found that this problem has since been fixed, although note that at present RRTMGP uses 256 k terms so is more expensive than RRTMG.
+95

-Figure 7 evaluates the shortwave irradiance and heating-rate profiles from RRTMG for present-day concentrations of the well-mixed greenhouse gases.
+Figure 7 evaluates the shortwave irradiance and heatingrate profiles from RRTMG for present-day concentrations of the well-mixed greenhouse gases.
 RRTMG up to and including version 3.9 uses a solar spectrum from the mid-1990s that has 7-8% more energy in the ultraviolet than the upto-date Coddington et al. (2016) spectrum used in CKDMIP.
-This results in an overestimate in solar heating by $O_2$ and
+This results in an overestimate in solar heating by O2 and O3, which the blue line in Fig. 7h shows to peak at on average 1.5 K d-1 at the stratopause.
+Hogan et al. (2017) reported that the resulting warm bias in the stratospheric climate of the ECMWF model could be reduced by scaling the irradiances in each RRTMG band to match the solar spectral irradiance